Periodic returns for payroll tax

 Lodging a periodic return

-You can lodge your periodic return online through OSRconnect, which will automatically calculate any unpaid tax interest.
+You can lodge your periodic return through OSR Online.
 We have tutorials with step-by-step instructions for:

 - Learn about exemptions for payroll tax.